Nine Spots Where You Can Camp, Hike and Swim with Your Dog in the North Island

 PUTANGIRUA PINNACLES

 Found in the Aorangi Forest Park, the trek to the spectacular Putangirua Pinnacles offers excellent views of Palliser Bay and Lake Onoke.
 Three easy routes lead up to the lookout.
 Cool off via several water crossings with your pup on the 45-minute streambed route, take the easily-graded Pinnacles Track bush walk, or link up to the Ridge Walk Track for a steep climb to the lookout.
 For a longer walk with excellent views, continue uphill from the lookout.
-Here, dogs are allowed but must be controlled at all times.
+Here, dogs are allowed but must be controlled on leashes at all times.

 KAIATE FALLS